DellGEOS/AzureLocalDeploymentWorkshop/modules/module_0/1_infra_prerequisites.md

 ## Raising issues

-If you notice something is wrong with the workshop, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
+If you notice something is wrong with the Azure Local Deployment Workshop, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
 [Raise an issue in GitHub](https://github.com/DellGEOS/AzureLocalDeploymentWorkshop/issues), and we'll be sure to fix this as quickly as possible!